Dirty Dancer: Background

 "Dirty Dancer" was written by Enrique Iglesias, RedOne, Evan Bogart, Erika Nuri and David Quiñones, and was produced by RedOne.
 It was recorded at South Point Studios, Miami.
-"Dirty Dancer" is a dance-pop song with some influences of electropop, dubstep, and rave music.
+"Dirty Dancer" is a dance-pop song with some influences of electropop and rave music.
 According to Adam Graham of MTV News, "Dirty Dancer" is about "a comely-yet-dangerous female"; its hook features the lyrics "She's a dirty, dirty dancer/ Dirty, dirty dancer/ Never ever lonely".
 At the beginning on the song, Usher dedicates it to "the dirty girls all around the world".
 Iglesias and Usher exchange verses before, on the single remix, Wayne gives his rap verse, which makes a reference to actor Eddie Murphy.
 "Dirty Dancer" was included on Iglesias' sixth studio album, Euphoria, and Usher's EP Versus.
 "Dirty Dancer" was sent to Australian contemporary hit radio (CHR) and nights radio on 9 May, while the single remix was sent to US CHR 10 May.
 The single was released as a music download in North America on 12 June 2011, and was released in Europe and Oceania on 19 June.